kemckinnmsft/Ready/MW-SC-TS317.md

 	|Resource Group|```AIP-RG```|
 	|Location|**East US** (Or a location near the event)|

+	> [!HINT] The OMS Workspace name must be unique across all of Azure.
+The name is not relevant for this lab, so feel free to use random characters.

 	^IMAGE[Open Screenshot](\Media\5butui15.jpg)
 1. [] Next, back in the Configure analytics (preview) blade, **check the boxes** next to the **workspace** and next to **Enable Content Matches** and click **OK**.

 	!IMAGE[1547437013585](\Media\1547437013585.png)

+	> [!KNOWLEDGE] Checking the box next to **Enable Content Matches** allows the **actual matched content** to be stored in the Azure Log Analytics workspace.
+This could include many types of sensitive information such as SSN, Credit Card Numbers, and Banking Information.
+This is important to understand and is why access to this ALA workspace should be locked down appropriately.

 1. [] Click **Yes**, in the confirmation dialog.

 	!IMAGE[zgvmm4el.jpg](\Media\zgvmm4el.jpg)